wmlol/py-passgen/README.md

 # py-passgen
 generates a secure password with length specified and copies it to your clipboard

-dependencies:
+Dependencies:
-cli:
+CLI:
-pyperclip
+pyperclip (pip3 install pyperclip)

-gui:
+GUI:
-pyperclip
+PyQt5 (pip3 install PyQt5)
-PyQt5
+pyperclip (pip3 install pyperclip)